-- 1) No business shall be transacted at any general meeting unless a quorum is present. - 2) A quorum is: - a) ten (10) members entitled to vote upon the business to be conducted at the meeting; or - b) one tenth of the total membership at the time, whichever is the greater. - 3) The authorised representative of a member organisation shall be counted in the quorum. - 4) In the event that: - a) a quorum is not present within thirty (30) minutes from the time appointed for the meeting, or - b) during a meeting a quorum ceases to be present, the meeting shall be adjourned to such time and place as the trustees shall determine. - 5) The trustees must re-convene the meeting and must give at least seven (7) clear days' notice of the re-convened meeting stating the date time and place of the meeting. - 6) If no quorum is present at the re-convened meeting within fifteen (15) minutes of the time specified for the start of the meeting the members present at that time shall constitute the quorum for that meeting.
+- 1) No business shall be transacted at any general meeting unless a quorum is present either in person, online, or both if a hybrid meeting is scheduled. - 2) A quorum is: - a) ten (10) members entitled to vote upon the business to be conducted at the meeting; or - b) one tenth of the total membership at the time, whichever is the greater. - 3) The authorised representative of a member organisation shall be counted in the quorum. - 4) In the event that: - a) a quorum is not present within thirty (30) minutes from the time appointed for the meeting, or - b) during a meeting a quorum ceases to be present, the meeting shall be adjourned to such time and place as the trustees shall determine. - 5) The trustees must re-convene the meeting and must give at least seven (7) clear days' notice of the re-convened meeting stating the date time and place of the meeting. - 6) If no quorum is present at the re-convened meeting within fifteen (15) minutes of the time specified for the start of the meeting the members present at that time shall constitute the quorum for that meeting.